mvolkmann/blog/src/flutter.md

 For state that must be shared across multiple widget instances, a recommended approach is to use the provider library.
+In June, 2019 Chris Sells, the Flutter Project Manager, said "Provider is the recommended way to do State Management for apps of all sizes."

 ### provider Library